The 15 Best Platformer Games on Switch

 The coming-of-age story features a young guardian spirit named Ori.
 After a cataclysmic event drains the sacred forest of life, Ori must venture out to save it.

-Ori is one of the best platformer games on Switch because of its emphasis on precise platforming.
+Ori is one of the best platformer games on Nintendo Switch because of its emphasis on precise platforming.
 As the game progresses and you’ll collect more skills, the challenge and complexity of levels also increase.

 For example, one of Ori’s most useful ability is called Bash.
 Once you’re near a lantern or an enemy projectile, you can redirect it away while propelling yourself in another direction.
 You’ll use this layered ability in both combat and platforming.